-Mental health/substance use disorder (MH/SUD) services are collectively referred to as behavioral health in Aetna Better Health of New Jersey.
-Inpatient and outpatient behavioral health services are covered within the plan for members in managed long term services and supports (MLTSS) and members registered with the Division of Developmental Disabilities (DDD).
+Mental Health/substance abuse (MH/SA) services are collectively referred to as Behavioral Health in Aetna Better Health of New Jersey.
+Inpatient and outpatient behavioral health services are covered within the plan for members in Managed Long Term Services and Supports (MLTSS) and members registered with the Division of Developmental Disabilities (DDD).
 For non-emergent behavioral health services members may self-refer to any outpatient behavioral health provider within our network without a referral from their PCP.
 Some services require authorization.
-Acute care hospital admissions for behavioral health are also covered for members in Medicaid and NJ FamilyCare.
-Office Based Addiction Treatment (OBAT) is covered for all members.
-ABA and/or DIR Therapy for autism spectrum disorders is covered for all members.
+Acute care hospital admissions for Behavioral Health are also covered for members in Medicaid and FamilyCare.

-Aetna Better Health of New Jersey covers outpatient behavioral health services for Medicaid and NJ Family Care members.
-When Aetna Better Health® does not cover the behavioral health benefit, members in need of non emergency behavioral health services can self refer to any provider within the Medicaid network.
-Aetna Better Health® will assist with coordination of these services whether the service is or is not covered by the health plan.
+Medicaid fee for service covers outpatient behavioral health services for Medicaid and Family Care members (members not in MLTSS or DDD).
+When Aetna Better Health does not cover the behavioral health benefit, members in need of non emergency behavioral health services can self refer to any provider within the Medicaid network.
+Aetna Better Health will assist with coordination of these services whether the service is or is not covered by the health plan.

-To assure coordination of care and when medically necessary, Providers are responsible for notifying a member's MH/SUD provider of the findings of his/her physical examination and laboratory/ radiological tests within twenty-four (24) hours of receipt for urgent cases and within five (5) business days in non-urgent cases.
-Provider must send the mental health/substance use disorder provider a copy of the member's consultation and diagnostic results.
+To assure coordination of care and when medically necessary, Providers are responsible for notifying a member's MH/SA provider of the findings of his/her physical examination and laboratory/ radiological tests within twenty-four (24) hours of receipt for urgent cases and within five (5) business days in non-urgent cases.
+Provider must send the mental health/substance abuse provider a copy of the member's consultation and diagnostic results.